Why should I care? : the importance of patient engagement

 Equally, the ‘what’ is just as simple.
 Make sure people are informed about all details of the study - or at least as much as they can know.
 Be sure to include the duration, location, time, etc. to ensure patients are confident with the study’s purpose.
 For legal reasons, it is vital that all risks are put to the candidate upfront; but, remember that it doesn’t have to be all doom and gloom.
 A successful risk-communication strategy isn’t about bluntness - it’s about being knowledgeable, and being able to simplify the knowledge in a way that is understandable.
 Again, be pragmatic and think sensibly.
 Don’t make potential candidates worry for their health but don’t straight up lie either.
 Clarity is a tough skill to gain, but it’s one that any researcher should master in order to obtain and maintain high patient engagement.

 It’s undeniable that high patient engagement is linked to effective communication.
-Researchers who put in the extra effort to really listen to the wants of potential patients and the general public should see their study’s popularity rise.
+Research sites that put in the extra effort to really listen to the wants of potential patients and the general public should see their study’s popularity rise.
 This, in turn, increases the likelihood of patient satisfaction and higher patient retention rates.
 If communication to your patients is accessible, personal and clear, then questions like “Why should I care?” will soon become “How can I get involved?”